adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 _Wanyi Park, Belgium (2013)_

-This is the best and the oldest mountainboard resort in Europe (opened in 2005).
-I came here many times and always had fun regardless of the weather.
-The park has a series of jumps with big air, jibbing obstacles that change from season to season, a boardercross track (not for beginners), a foam pit, a wide slope (for beginners), babylift, and a camping site.
+This is the best and oldest mountainboard resort in Europe (opened in 2005).
+I have come here many times and always had fun regardless of the weather.
+The park has a series of jumps with big air, jibbing obstacles that change from season to season, a boardercross track (not for beginners), a foam pit, a wide slope (for beginners), a baby-lift, and a camping site.

 [![Short Ride in Wanyi Park](http://img.youtube.com/vi/zbUKQh_DBwo/0.jpg)](https://www.youtube.com/watch?v=zbUKQh_DBwo)